voogarix/t3rn-/README.md

 ## This script will always install the latest version of t3rn executor node

-## 👉 Get free 20€ credit for Hetzner Cloud VPS :
+## 👉 Get free 20€ credit for Hetzner Cloud VPS 💻 :
 [https://www.hetzner.cloud/](https://hetzner.cloud/?ref=mjjaxNOJxUW1)

-## 👉 Get free ALCHEMY API KEY for RPC:
+## 👉 Get free ALCHEMY API KEY for RPC 🔗:
 [https://www.alchemy.com/](https://alchemy.com/?r=Dc3MDc2NzI5MjYwN)

 To use certain features of this script, you may need an Alchemy API key.
 Follow these steps to get one: